 On this page we’ve estimated United States Household Income Brackets for 2018.
 This data is for households in the United States, for income earned between January and December of 2017.
 We include a table of every household income percentile for 2018 United States data including the top one percent.
 We also have research on individual […]

 Earlier, we looked at the correlation of income and net worth for all American households in 2016.
-Now let’s take a higher resolution look at the correlation for well-off or upper middle class households.
-In 2016 in the United States, the correlation of net worth and income for households making $100,000 or more was .4967, […]
+In this post, we’ll look at the correlation for well-off or upper middle class households.
+What’s the correlation of net worth and income for affluent households and millionaires?
+The correlation of net worth and income for households making […]

 We present a Household Income Percentile Calculator for any age range on this page.
 For either Family Households or All Households, we’ll estimate the income percentile breakpoints for the age of the head of household, inclusive of your choice of ages.
 We have data for ages 18 to 80 and 85.
 For methodology and a […]